 Xu, Wenqing, Ph.D.

-We aim to understand how cells sense environment and transduce signals during normal and pathologic
+We aim to understand how cells sense environment and transduce signals in cells under normal and

-conditions, using a combination of structural and biochemical studies.
-In particular, we are interested in
+pathologic conditions, using a combination of structural and biochemical studies.
+In particular, we are

-molecular mechanisms of the Wnt signaling pathway and its role in development, stem cell biology and
+interested in molecular mechanisms of the Wnt signaling pathway and its role in development, stem cell

 The canonical Wnt/beta-catenin signaling pathway plays critical roles in embryonic development, stem

 cell/tissue regeneration and tumorigenesis.
 Using a combination of biophysical and molecular biology tools